 The cost of living is now higher than at almost any time in living memory.
-We know that many are still adapting to the financial impacts of the global pandemic and now as we go into the Autumn and Winter, concerned about meeting their essential bills.
+We know that many residents are still recovering from the financial impacts of the global pandemic and now as we go into the Autumn and Winter, they are concerned about meeting their essential bills like heating and food.

-It is important that we act now to mobilise all of our resources to provide a co-ordinated response to the increased cost of living.
+We must now mobilise all of our resources to provide a joined up response to the increased cost of living.
 We will take steps to de-stigmatise accessing help and support, provide signposting so that our residents know where they can get help and work closely with partners who are on the frontline of supporting our residents through this particularly challenging time.
 While Government have already taken some steps to reduce the impact of the cost of living increases, there is more we must do.
 We will also lobby Government on a number of issues.